vmsmith/CookBook/soup_lentil1.md

 1. Peel and chop the onion
 2. Peel and chop the carrot
+3. Chop the celery
-3. Peel and mince the garlic
+4. Peel and mince the garlic
-4. Chop the tomatoes
+5. Chop the tomatoes
-5. Rinse the lentils
+6. Rinse the lentils

 #### Directions